rbowsley/lamplighthelp/v0/4-4-1_Standard_controls.markdown

 > You need to open the editor toolbar to reveal the formatting controls

 The rich text editor allows you to use formatted text, like a word processor.
-When they load initially, you will see the editor looking like this:
+When it loads initially, you will see the editor looking like this:

 ![Standard rich text editor controls - closed]({{imgpath}}21a.png)

-To view the controls, click the icon on the right hand side of the toolbar.
+To view the controls, click the + icon on the top right of the toolbar.

 ![Standard rich text editor controls - plus button]({{imgpath}}21b.png)